in Griffith Park

 Fern Canyon Trail tapers out as it weaves around four creases in the mountainside.
 Views to the east over Griffith Park, Glendale, and the mountains beyond continuously expand all the way to an unmarked 5-way junction, 1.15 miles from the start.
 Take the only trail to the left, and hike another 0.2 miles across a saddle up to the top of Beacon Hill.

 Back in the early decades of the 1900s, and long before the days of LAX, the Grand Central Airport in Glendale was the main airport for Los Angeles.
 A luminous beacon was placed on this hill to warn pilots of the mountains rising to the west.
 All evidence of the beacon has disappeared from the hill, except for the name.

 The quality of the view from this low summit on a clear day is quite surprising.
 To the south, just a few miles away, is the skyline of downtown Los Angeles.
 Before that, Silver Lake Reservoir, the 5 Freeway, and the Los Angeles River are all in sight.
 To the west, Santa Monica Bay offers a glistening ocean wink.
 On the clearest of days following a rainstorm, barges can even be spotted on the Pacific.
 To the west and northwest are the higher summits of Griffith Park, Mount Hollywood and Mount Bell.
 To the north and east are the cities of Glendale, Eagle Rock, and Burbank, framed by the Verdugo Mountains and the San Gabriel Mountains, which rise above the urban landscape.
 Even Mount Baldy is visible from Beacon Hill.
 It is quite a sight!

 After absorbing the vista, return to the 5-way junction.
 Turn right to return the way you came for a 2.75-mile out and back hike, or turn left to loop back to the trailhead via Coolidge Trail.
-The roads straight across from Beacon Hill can be use to explore further westward into the park, adding a one-mile loop or more.
+The roads straight across from Beacon Hill can be use to explore farther westward into the park, adding a one-mile loop or more.